Bomb and gunfire rock Somali hotel, militants claims responsibility

 The militant Islamist group al Shabaab, which is linked to al Qaeda and often carries out bombings in its war on Somalia’s government, claimed responsibility via its radio station.

 “A speeding car exploded near the hotel and checkpoint.
-The blast shook us and heavy gunfire followed,” shopkeeper Ali Abdulahi told Reuters of the incident, which occurred in the busy Kilometre 4 area of Mogadishu.
+The blast shook us and heavy gunfire followed,” shopkeeper Ali Abdulahi told Reuters of the incident in the busy Kilometre 4 area of Mogadishu.

 A Reuters journalist saw security forces besiege the area, where cars are inspected en route to the airport and where politicians regularly gather at the hotel.